foqueiroz/arcdocs.github.io/book/software/libraries/libxmlplusplus.md

 $ module add libxmlplusplus
 ```

-The libxmlplusplus module is available on ARC3 and ARC4:
+The libxmlplusplus module is available on ARC4:

 ```{list-table}
 :header-rows: 1